MannLabs/alphatims/README.md

 * **Numpy does not work properly.** On Windows, `numpy==1.19.4` has some issues.
 After installing AlphaTims, downgrade NumPy with `pip install numpy==1.19.3`.
 * **Exporting PNG images with the CLI or Python package might not work out-of-the-box**.
 If a conda environment is used, this can be fixed by running `conda install -c conda-forge firefox geckodriver` in the AlphaTims conda environment.
 Alternatively, a file can be exported as html and opened in a browser.
 From the browser there is a `save as png` button available.
 * **GUI does not open.** In some cases this can be simply because of using an incompatible (default) browser.
 AlphaTims has been tested with Google Chrome and Mozilla Firefox.
 Windows IE and Windows Edge compatibility is not guaranteed.
+* When older Bruker files need to be processed as well, the [legacy dependencies](requirements/requirements_legacy.txt) are also needed.
+However, note that this requires [Microsoft Visual C++](https://visualstudio.microsoft.com/visual-cpp-build-tools) to be manually installed (on Windows machines) prior to AlphaTims installation!
+To include the legacy dependencies, install AlphaTims with `pip install "alphatims[legacy]"` or `pip install "alphatims[legacy]" --upgrade` if already pre-installed.

 ---
 ## How it works